About Us

 That’s how Viva Core was born - If I were to do it all over again, what structures would I like to have in place?
 How could I help others to reduce the pain and have better information during a very vulnerable period of life?

-How can I help you?
+How can we help you?

-One thing I have learnt is the importance of movement (in the right way) and I will support you through this with Reformer & Equipment Pilates training.
+One thing I have learnt is the importance of movement (in the right way) and we support you through this with Reformer & Equipment Pilates training.
 It is helping me to regain core strength and I continue to practice because this is about the long-term.
 I can’t promise Meghan knees but maybe we will get close?
 Here’s hoping…

-So join me in building a community where we support one another and help to eradicate the harmful rhetoric of ‘this is just how it is now’, pain should not be ignored and we deserve to be happy and whole in our bodies and not have our problems ignored or minimised.
+Join us in building a community where we support one another and help to eradicate the harmful rhetoric of ‘this is just how it is now’, pain should not be ignored and we deserve to be happy and whole in our bodies and not have our problems ignored or minimised.

 Our philosophy